DIY Floating Desk

 Making a DIY Bracket

-For the do-it-yourselfer, the diagram of the first table bracket above provides the basics for making two shelves for our side table brackets out of 2”x 4”s. the desktop table itself can then be made hollow to make shelves to go over the side table bracket, hiding it and providing a desktop tabletop surface.
+For the do-it-yourselfer, the first table bracket above the diagram provides the basics for making two shelves for our side table brackets out of 2”x 4”s.
+The desktop table can then be made hollow to make shelves to cover the side table bracket, hiding it and providing a desktop tabletop surface.

 homemade desk bracket, studs in wall, drywall, support bracket, desk surface, desk edge